Rangers vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- Based on this matchup's moneyline, the Rangers' implied win probability is 54.5%.
+- The Rangers have an implied moneyline win probability of 66.7% in this contest.

-- In the 121 games in which oddsmakers have set an over/under for Texas, it has combined with opponents to go over the total 59 times (59-55-7).
+- Texas has combined with opponents to hit the over on the total 59 times this season for a 59-56-7 record against the over/under.

-- The Rangers have a 9-5-0 record against the spread this season.
+- The Rangers have put together a 9-5-0 record against the spread this season (covering 64.3% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!